top of page

 7. Furnished vs Non-Furnished Accommodation: Convenience vs Cost

+Your accommodation needs to fit your student budget.
 If you have some spare furniture that you can take with you to decorate your rented accommodation, then look for 'unfurnished' accommodation as the monthly rent will be cheaper than for 'furnished' accommodation.

-If you don't, look for furnished accommodation.
+If you don't, look for 'furnished accommodation'.

 You could also look into furniture rental services, although this would probably cost you as much, if not more, than the additional rental charge for furnished accommodation.
+Remember you're on a student budget, and live within your means!

 8. Rental Agreement: Negotiate and Read the Small Print

-We learned the hard way during the COVID-19 lockdown that the rental agreement for my daughter's accommodation was for a 12-month unbreakable lease, with no possibility of negotiation.
+We learned the hard way during the COVID-19 lockdown period that the rental agreement for my daughter's accommodation was for a 12-month unbreakable lease, with no possibility of negotiation.

 My advice to you is to negotiate your rental agreement!